Download Careers360 App

 Chain rule: Let y = f(u) and u = f(x)

-Second-order Derivative: Deriving First order derivative will result in a second-order derivative.
+Second-order Derivative: Deriving the first-order derivative will result in a second-order derivative.

 Rolle’s Theorem:

-Let f : [a, b] → R be a real number and is continuous on [a, b] satisfies following:
+Let f : [a, b] → R be a real number that is continuous on [a, b] and satisfies following:

 a)differentiable in the interval (a, b) so that f(a) = f(b); a, b are real numbers.
 Then,